 To put a file, or create data.
 Or a few folder onto a Toshiba external hard drive in an NTFS file format.
 Means you’ll need to either reformat your drive to a format your Mac can write to.

 Or use special software on your Mac called driver software.
 This software translates for your Mac allowing you to write to the drive.

 Though using driver software means extra software to buy.
 Run and maintain on your Mac.

 The alternative is to reformat the Toshiba external hard drive into a Mac format.

 You would use disk management software that’s part of your Mac’s operating system.
 Disk Utility.
 Though Disk Utility your Mac’s disk management software you can format your drive to:

-- Mac OS Extended Journaled, Or APFS (Apple File System).
+- APFS (Apple File System) or Mac OS Extended Journaled.
 Both are native Mac file systems.
 And you can use both for a Mac backup with Time Machine.

 - Or you can use ExFAT which is a file system your Mac can understand.
 And read and write to and a Windows computer can fully use as well.
 Though an ExFAT file system can’t be used for a Time Machine backup.